lsst-dm/dmtn-056/index.rst

 -----------------

 Wraps an :ref:`AssociationButler` with some tooling to build up a :ref:`DatasetExpression`.
 This may be a simple mini-language parser (e.g. for globs) or even some interactive tool.

+[KSK] same argument as above.
+Butler seems the wrong word for these add-on classes.

 .. _CommonSchema: